Birth Control & Fertility

 Dong Quai (angelica sinensis) is one of the most powerful females tonic and fertility herbs.
 Dong Quai tonifies and strengthens the uterus by regulating hormonal control, improving uterine tone, and improving the timing of the menstrual cycle.

 Many women do not have a menstrual period for many months to even years after discontinuing birth control.
 If you have not had a menstrual period after coming off of birth control, you may want to consider RejuvaFlow.
 This is an activating herbal blend designed to encourage and promote healthy menstruation.
 It is a specialized herbal formula designed to help encourage or “re-start” the monthly menses that is missing due to hormonal irregularities.
 RejuvaFlow supports menstrual health by increasing circulation to the reproductive system, helping to “build the blood” and promote a normal, regular menstrual cycle once again.

 Step 3: Restore Healthy Cervical Mucous

 Once the menstrual cycle is restored, healthy cervical mucous production should be restored as well.
 If you find you are still struggling with lack of cervical mucous you may want to consider supplements that have been shown to help promote healthy CM production.

-Cervical mucous production may be altered for some time as well since the hormones in birth controls thicken cervical mucous for some time.
+Cervical mucous production may be altered for some time as well since the hormones in birth control thicken cervical mucous for some time.
 Supplements that have proven results for restoring healthy CM are Evening Primrose Oil, Borage Oil, L-Arginine and Fertile CM.
 Be sure to drink plenty of water daily.
 At first you may also want to consider using a sperm friendly lubricant until your natural healthy cervical mucous is restored.

 Step 4: Abdominal or Fertility Massage